BenJamesbabala/DeepRecoEncoders/README.md

 * ```$ python ~/repos/DeepRecoEncoders/data_utils/netflix_data_convert.py training_set Netflix```.
 Here ```~/repos/DeepRecoEncoders''' is a path to this repo.

 ### Train the model
+In this example, the model will be trained for 12 epochs.
+In paper we train for 102.
 ```
 python ~/repos/DeepRecoEncoders/run.py --gpu_ids 0 \
 --path_to_train_data Netflix/NF_TRAIN \